#12 TLDR: A Summary of all the Product Strategy Frameworks

 Determine how you would like to prioritize growth, engagement, and monetization for your organization, then identify the metric you will use to measure each factor.

-Once you’ve completed a draft of your strategy, share it with your colleagues, and ask for feedback.
-You are welcome to share your presentation with me at email@example.com — I’d love to hear from you.
+Using the frameworks above, create a draft of your strategy, then share it with your colleagues, and ask for feedback.
+You are welcome to share your presentation with me at firstname.lastname@example.org — I’d love to hear from you.
 And please make sure you complete the Net Promoter Score survey (link below).

-I hope you enjoyed this series of essays, along with the exercises.
+I hope you enjoyed this series of essays.
 If you haven’t done it yet, I would love your feedback:

 - Intro: How to Define Your Product Strategy